V5 User GuideLast Updated: 8/8/2025

 Subscriber Manual Import

-Exporting your Subscribers
+Exporting your subscribers

 If you wish to export a subscriber list for reporting or external use, you can do so by clicking the 'Export' link under the Subscriber Actions tile.